Veggie Tortilla Soup

 Author: Madly Delicious

-This Veggie Tortilla Soup is a cozy, Mexican-inspired dish packed with bold spices, hearty beans, and vibrant veggies.
-Topped with crunchy tortilla chips and your favorite garnishes, it's a flavorful, plant-based meal perfect for weeknights or meal prep!
+This Veggie Tortilla Soup is a Mexican-inspired, weeknight-friendly dish packed with warm spices, two kinds of beans, and plenty of veggies.
+Finish it with crumbled homemade tortilla chips and enjoy.

 No ratings yet